 Types of Drugs and Health Risks

-- Schedule I: heroin, LSD, peyote, mescaline, psilocybin (shrooms), other hallucinogens, methaqualone (quaaludes), MDA, ecstasy, and bath salts.
+Heroin, LSD, peyote, mescaline, psilocybin (shrooms), other hallucinogens, methaqualone (quaaludes), MDA, ecstasy, and bath salts.

 Health Risks: Psychologically and physically addictive; depression, withdrawal symptoms, convulsions, death, unpredictable behavior with hallucinogens; possible damage to unborn fetus.